aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/add/_index.md

 keywords: "add column Excel API, Aspose.Cells Cloud, REST API, insert column"
 description: "Learn how to insert a new column into an Excel sheet using Aspose.Cells Cloud REST API.
 Includes request syntax, cURL example, and SDK code samples."
 weight: 20
+ArticleTitle: "Add Empty Column to Excel Worksheet Using Aspose.Cells Cloud API"
 ---

 This REST API inserts one or more columns into a worksheet.

+**Prerequisites**
+Before calling this endpoint, ensure you have completed the following steps:

-Before invoking the endpoint, obtain an OAuth 2.0 access token and include it in the `Authorization` header.
-Ensure the workbook is stored in the selected storage (default = “Default”).
+- Obtain a valid OAuth 2.0 access token and include it in the `Authorization` header.
+- Store the target workbook in the selected storage (default = “Default”) or specify the appropriate `folder` and `storageName` parameters.
+- Verify that the worksheet name provided in `sheetName` exists in the workbook.

 ## REST API